PseudoKnight/CHPaper/README.md

 # CHPaper

 Gives access to API available in Paper but not Bukkit or Spigot.
-Only supports 1.12.2 since most API additions were added later.

 ## Function Documentation